near/docs/docs/discovery/dev/bos-loader.md

 In this article you'll learn how to develop, test, and deploy BOS components in a simple way by using only CLI tools.

+[BOS Component Loader](https://github.com/near/bos-loader) serves a local directory of component files as a JSON payload properly formatted to be plugged into a BOS `redirectMap`.
+When paired with a viewer configured to call out to this loader, it enables local component development.

 ## Development flow

 1. _(Optional)_ Download and install [bos-cli](https://github.com/FroVolod/bos-cli-rs/releases) from script.